RavenousLegs

 So close yet so far - on way to Auden's Col

-We forgot all our pains when we saw the entire team on the top.
-The feeling of pride and achievement had taken over the freezing cold of -20 degrees on the top.
+We completely forgot all our pains when we saw the entire team standing on top.
+The overwhelming feeling of pride and accomplishment drowned out the freezing cold of -20 degrees.

 Team7 on the Auden's Col